Soccer: Magical run – Bulls 4A state runner-up in overtime battle

 “I knew I had it after the first stop, I had this.”

-Cedillo put the ball to the right of Aguilar to set off the celebration for Kilgore.
+Cedillo put the ball to the right Aguilar to set off the celebration for Kilgore.

 Bridgeport will return all but three players next year – seniors Erik Prado, Efrain DeLuna and Jose Martinez.

 “I’m happy with how far we got just starting out,” Aguilar said.
-“To do it with this group of kids is amazing.
+“To do it with these group of kids is amazing.
 It’s a beautiful feeling to play on the field with them.”